The Myanmar Travel Guide + F.A.Q’s

 And last but not the least

-Q – Tips and Recommendations for Mandalay?
+Q – What are some Mandalay Travel Tips and Recommendations ?

 If possible, visit U Bein Bridge during sunrise, and go directly under the bridge.
 And if that’s not an option, making the sunset the only time, plan to reach U Bein Bridge an hour earlier, and head straight under the bridge, and find your vantage point to capture the sun going down, behind the stilts.